cosmic-plus/js-ledger-wallet/README.md

 If at some point you need to make sure that the Ledger Wallet is still connected, you can `await ledgerWallet.connect()` again (will re-use previously set _account_number_).

-If you need to switch to another account, you can directly `await ledgerWallet.connect($new_account_number)` without prior deconnection.
+If you need to switch to another account, you can directly `await ledgerWallet.connect(new_account_number)` without prior deconnection.

 ### await ledgerWallet.sign(transaction)